matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 relation.
 Similar to a relation, when the sending of the redaction fails or is cancelled, the relation should be aggregated again.

-Clients can locally relate pending events by their `transaction_id`.
+One possible way clients can locally relate pending events is by their `transaction_id`.
 When the target event receives its `event_id` (either receives the remote echo, or receives the `event_id` from the `/send` response, whichever comes first), the target event id (`m.relates_to`.`event_id`) of any relations in the send queue will need to be set the newly received `event_id`.